sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

 - [Comby](https://github.com/comby-tools/comby/) (v0.11.3 or higher)
 - [Watchman](https://facebook.github.io/watchman/)

-You can choose to install Redis and PostgreSQL directly on your system, or you can run them as docker containers with [docker compose](https://docs.docker.com/compose/).
+You can choose to install Redis and/or PostgreSQL directly on your system, or you can run them as docker containers with [docker compose](https://docs.docker.com/compose/).
 The following instructions will describe both options.

 Running within a container provides some advantages such as storing the data separately from the container, you do not need to run it as a system service and its easy to use different database versions or multiple databases.